corona-warn-app/cwa-website/blog/2021-03-19-parameteraenderung-risikoberechnung/index.md

 ---

 The project team continuously tests the Corona-Warn-App's performance to configure it optimally - especially in respect to the Corona situation in Germany with increasing case numbers and higher infectivity due to the mutated virus variants.
-In recent weeks, the Fraunhofer Institute for Integrated Circuits (IIS) and the Robert Koch-Institut **tested and evaluated the app's measurement accuracy** (using version 2 of the Google-Apple exposure notification framework).
+In recent weeks, the Fraunhofer Institute for Integrated Circuits (IIS) and the Robert Koch Institute **tested and evaluated the app's measurement accuracy** (using version 2 of the Google-Apple exposure notification framework).

 <!-- overview -->